 Other possible additional requirements are dealt with in the next section as syntactic extensions.
 Graph naming might have been provided in a similar style by mapping a syntactic extension to the RDF reification vocabulary.
-However, this would be limited by the meaning of the reification vocabulary, as described in RDF semantics [24].
+However, this would be limited by the meaning of the reification vocabulary, as described in RDF semantics [RDF Semantics].
 Since the intent is to provide a mechanism that can be used for quoting, which is explicitly excluded by the RDF semantics, providing core syntax is necessary.

-6.3 The Semantics of Graph Naming
+The Semantics of Graph Naming

-The formal semantics of this construct is beyond the scope of this paper.
+The formal semantics of this construct is given by Carroll et al. [CarBizHaySti2004].

-The intended informal semantics is that the node used for naming a graph is interpreted as the RDF graph specified within the <graph> element.
-Thus, statements about the node are statements about the graph.
-More strictly such a node denotes an equivalence class of RDF graphs.
+The intended informal semantics is that the URI used for naming a graph is interpreted as the RDF graph specified within the <graph> element.
+Thus, statements about the URI are statements about the graph.
+More strictly such a URI denotes an equivalence class of RDF graphs.
 RDF graph equivalence, as defined by RDF Concepts permits reordering of the triples, and relabelling of the blank nodes.